htol/dotfiles/.config/vim-cheatsheat.md

 0 - goto begin of the line
 gg - first line of file
 G - last line of file
+zz - move current line to center of screen
+zt - -//- to the top
+zb - -//- to the bottom

 ## Copy/paste
 yy - copy current line